adrienlaws/meridian59-admin-docs/README.md

 - [Official Meridian 59 documentation and repository](https://github.com/Meridian59/Meridian59)

 Contributions are welcome!
 Feel free to submit a Pull Request for any additions or corrections.
-### Using Commands
+### Using Commands :hammer:

 There are 4 ways to perform administrative commands
-1. Client commands from the normal text window
+1. Client commands from the normal text window :computer:
-2. Administrator commands from the Administrator console within the Meridian 59 client
+2. Administrator commands from the Administrator console within the Meridian 59 client :computer:
-3. Administrator commands from the Server Administration Console on the server itself
+3. Administrator commands from the Server Administration Console on the server itself :computer:
 4. Commands sent through the maintenenance port (mostly used for automatic account management)

 `shift+4` opens the administration console from the Meridian 59 client.\